Things to Know About First Notification of Loss in Car Insurance

 Importance of First Notice of Loss in Car Insurance

-Everyone would want their car insurance claim to be settled without much effort and at the earliest hour possible.
+Everyone wants their car insurance claim to be settled without much effort and at the earliest hour possible.
 However, for this to happen, a policyholder needs to intimate the insurer about the loss or damage to the insured car soon after the incident.
 Even if it is your first claim, you must make sure to duly inform the car insurance company about the accident to the insurer.

 Moreover, make sure to provide accurate information about the incident to the insurance company.
 Any discrepancy may result in the rejection of your motor insurance claim.